MatiasStorm/AlphaCalcolutions/README.md

 We were given the assignment to develop a project management system for the company [Alpha Solutions](https://www.alpha-solutions.com/da).

-The system should aleast include the follwing features:
+The system should at least include the follwing features:
 - Create a data model for project and time dimensions.
 (Create the right tables in your database)
 - Create a webinterface for CRUD operations, of project, tasks and users.
 - Time distribution on workdays

 Supplementary features, not required:
 - Project visualization via a GANTT diagram.
-- Introduct resource types and supply an overview of how many hours each resource work each day.
+- Introduce resource types and supply an overview of how many hours each resource work each day.
 - Overview of the work load on each employee on each day of the project.

 ## Progress/Implementation: